Protein tyrosine phosphatase-I? regulates hematopoietic stem cell-repopulating capacity. J Clin Invest 2015 Jan;125(1):177-82

 Quarmyne M, Doan PL, Himburg HA, Yan X, Nakamura M, Zhao L, Chao NJ, Chute JPAuthor

-Heather A. Himburg PhD Associate Professor in the Radiation Oncology department at Medical College of WisconsinMESH terms used to index this publication - Major topics in bold
+Heather A. Himburg PhD Professor in the Radiation Oncology department at Medical College of WisconsinMESH terms used to index this publication - Major topics in bold

 AnimalsCells, Cultured